robertparsonsdev/robertparsonsdev/README.md

 - 🎓 I graduated from Cal Poly Pomona with a degree in computer science.
 - 📱 For my senior project, I built the [SEES iPhone App](https://github.com/robertparsonsdev/SEESApp) and [SEES Admin iPad App](https://github.com/robertparsonsdev/SEESAdmin).
 - ✅ During the pandemic, I built [Forming](https://github.com/robertparsonsdev/Forming) to help me stay on top of my habits.
+Find it on the [App Store](https://apps.apple.com/us/app/forming/id1511563733)!
 - 🗣 I have a mild stutter and I hope to one day build an app to help other stutterers.
 - [My Resume](https://drive.google.com/file/d/1b5QhuCDpEEMS5fYv6e0lqKVB8iQOl8gB/view?usp=sharing)